 It all started with a garden of clay rock.
-Some 20 years ago Pam Gerwe and Mike Jopek, owners of Purple Frog Gardens on Blanchard Lake Drive, were searching for biomass materials to help build their topsoil layer.
-The farmers reached out to the City for access to autumn leaves.
-Ever since then, rather than burn the leaves, the City has delivered the collected bags of residential leaves to Purple Frog, where volunteers and staff open the bags and use the leaves for mulch.
+Some 20 years ago Pam Gerwe and Mike Jopek, owners of Purple Frog Gardens on Blanchard Lake Drive, were searching for biomass materials to help build their top soil layer.
+The organic farmers reached out to the City for access to autumn leaves.
+Ever since then, rather than burn the leaves, the City has delivered the collected bags of residential leaves to Purple Frog, where volunteers and staff open the bags and compost and use the leaves for mulch.
 "We've literally opened thousands of leaf bags each year," said Pam.
 "They are a huge resource for our soil fertility and part of why our garden is so successful today.
 We appreciate this reciprocal relationship with the City and being able to show others how to turn a byproduct that some consider waste into a valued resource."
 The only downside, of course, are the empty plastic leaf bags.
-Pam is still looking for an alternative solution for these that does not involve the landfill.
+Pam's still looking for an alternative solution for these that doesn't involve the landfill.